 Online Safety

-On Tuesday 8th February we will be joining schools and youth organisations across the UK in celebrating Safer Internet Day 2022.
+Every year, we join schools and youth organisations across the UK in celebrating Safer Internet Day.
 Safer Internet Day is a global campaign to promote the safe and responsible use of technology, which calls on young people, parents, carers, teachers, social workers, law enforcement, companies, policymakers and more, to join together in helping to create a better internet.

 Using the internet safely and positively is a key message that we promote Crumlin High Level Primary, and celebrating Safer Internet Day is a great opportunity for us to re-emphasise the online safety messages we deliver throughout the year.